mozilla-extensions/xpi-manifest/docs/adding-a-new-xpi.md

         doesn't (duplicate `one` package directory names).
 A package directory at the root of the repository will be named `src`.

     - We create a build task per package directory.
 These will only be scheduled when `.taskcluster.yml`, a file under `taskcluster/`, or a file under the package directory have been changed since the previous build.
+Note that if the directory containing the `package.json` also contains a `dontbuild` file, then no task is generated for that package directory (to support repository having a `package.json` file that is not related to an addon).

   - We read `package.json` and create a test task per entry in `scripts` that starts with `test`.
 It will also create a test task for the `lint` target, if it exists.
 (These test names must be either alphanumeric, or only include the special characters `:_-`).